ArushAwasthi-ctrl/Baat-Cheet/backend/BACKEND_DEEP_DIVE.md

 ### 25.2 Refresh Tokens & Redis (Session Security)

 - Refresh tokens are **hashed using SHA-256** before being stored in Redis under `refresh:<userId>`.
-- On `/auth/refresh`:
+- On `/auth/refresh` (planned):
-  - The raw refresh token from the cookie is verified via `jwt.verify`.
+  - The raw refresh token from the cookie will be verified via `jwt.verify`.
-  - Then it is hashed and compared to the stored value in Redis.
+  - Then it will be hashed and compared to the stored value in Redis.

 **Security benefits:**
 - If Redis is compromised, the attacker sees only hashed values, not raw tokens.
 - You can instantly revoke a session by deleting `refresh:<userId>` from Redis.
-- The code detects mismatched hashes and can treat them as possible token reuse attacks.
+- The code can detect mismatched hashes and treat them as possible token reuse attacks.

-### 25.3 OTP + Registration Security
+### 25.3 OTP + Registration / Reset Password Security

-- OTPs and registration data live only in Redis for a short time (5 minutes).
+- Registration OTPs and temp registration data live only in Redis for a short time (5 minutes).
-- `register:ratelimit:<email>` keys enforce a cooldown between OTP sends.
+- `register:ratelimit:<email>` keys enforce a cooldown between registration OTP sends.
+- Forgot-password OTPs are stored in `reset:<email>` with the same 5-minute TTL.
+- `reset:rateLimit:<email>` enforces a cooldown for forgot-password OTP requests.
 - Unverified users are **not** stored in Mongo; they are only created after successful OTP verification.
+- Password resets always require a valid OTP + a strong password (validated via express-validator).

 **Why this matters:**
-- Limits brute-force OTP attempts and email spam.
+- Limits brute-force OTP attempts and email spam across both register and forgot-password flows.
 - Keeps your primary `users` collection free from garbage or partially registered accounts.
+- Reduces the blast radius of account takeover attacks by tying resets to short-lived OTPs stored in Redis.

 ### 25.4 Request Validation & Error Handling